Skip to next element

 William and Mary Marquetry Bureau, circa 1695

 Browse M.S.
-Rau’s entire collection of art and antiques to find a piece from the Baroque period that speak to you.
+Rau’s collection of Baroque oil paintings and antiques to find a piece that speaks to you.
 And if you’re looking to explore other furniture periods, read on about Federal style furniture and Victorian furniture styles to learn about their history and design.

 Sources: